Gries, Bas-Rhin: Twin towns – sister cities

 This other Gries lies in the west of the Palatinate about 20 km west of Kaiserslautern.
 Since the 1979 establishment of the partnership, it has been well developed.
-The relatively short distance between Gries and Gries – only about 110 km – has made private contacts easy.
+The relatively short distance between Gries (France) and Gries (Germany) – only about 110 km – has made private contacts easy.
 Even a Palatine-Alsatian marriage, complete with children, has sprung from this partnership.
 There are regular visits back and forth by each municipality's councils.